micro-ROS/micro-ROS.github.io/_docs/concepts/client_library/real-time_executor/index.md

 Our approach is to provide Real-Time Executors on two layers as described in section [Introduction to Client Library](../).
 One based on the rcl-layer written in C programming language and one based on rclcpp written in C++.

 As the first step, we propose the LET-Executor for the rcl-layer in C, which implements static order scheduling policy with logic execution time semantics.
 In this scheduling policy, all callbacks are executed in a pre-defined order.
-Logical execution time refers to the concept, that first input data is read before tasks are executed.
+Logical Execution Time(LET) refers to the concept, that for a set of tasks, first all input data is read, then all tasks are processed, and finally all output is written.
 Secondly, we developed a Callback-group-level Executor, which allows to prioritize a group of callbacks.
 These approaches are based on the concept of Executors, which have been introduced in ROS 2.

 In the future, we plan to provide other Real-Time Executors for the rcl- and rclcpp-layer.